ConnectedPlacesCatapult/DigitalConnectorPlugin/README.md

 * It allows visualising the existing/modified recipes in a UML-based format

 NOTE - This repo is under development.
 There may be bugs.
+**NOTE - While this repo is under development we do not accept PRs**

 ## Installation
 Currently the plugin is not on QGIS Python Plugins Repository.
 To install it: